Total curvature of complete surfaces in hyperbolic space: Introduction and main results

 \section{Introduction and main results}

 In this paper we prove a Gauss-Bonnet formula for the total extrinsic curvature of complete surfaces in hyperbolic space.
-Our result is analogous to those obtained by Dillen and K\"uhnel in \cite{kuehnel} for submanifolds of euclidean space, where the total curvature of a submanifold $S$ is given in terms of the Euler characteristic $\chi(S)$, and the geometry of $S$ at infinity (cf. also \cite{dutertre}).
+Our result is analogous to those obtained by Dillen and K\"uhnel in \cite{kuehnel} for submanifolds of euclidean space, where the total curvature of a submanifold $S$ is given in terms of the Euler characteristic $\chi(S)$, and the geometry of $S$ at infinity (see also Dutertre's work \cite{dutertre} on semi-algebraic sets).